 Period is the time a repeating signal takes to complete one full cycle; frequency is how many cycles it completes per second.
-They are reciprocals of each other and together describe how fast a sinusoid oscillates — one of the three numbers (with amplitude and phase) that fully specify it.
+Reciprocals of each other, and together they say how fast a sinusoid oscillates.
+One of the three numbers (with amplitude and phase) that fully specify it.

 For a sinusoid :